 The idea that someone is monitoring your webcam is scary, but there are ways to fight back against malware that allows people to do so and websites that get past USB devices’ built-in protection.

 A strong antivirus with real-time monitoring and webcam protection is the first step.
 Webcam access isn’t the only threat you face online, though.
 Malware such as ransomware, keyloggers and bots are commonplace and carry out a variety of nefarious activities.

 As long as you’re using a secure antivirus, such as Bitdefender, and a password manager, you should be fine, though.
 What webcam protections are you using?
-Let us know in the comments below and, as always, thanks for reading.
+Let us know in the comments below and check out our piece on how to get a virtual phone number, too.
+As always, thanks for reading.